-The International Confederation of Midwives (ICM) Essential Competencies for Midwifery Practice outline the minimum set of knowledge, skills and professional behaviours required by an individual to use the designation of midwife as defined by ICM when entering midwifery practice.
-These globally accepted competencies underpin the ICM definition and scope of practice of a midwife.
+The ICM Essential Competencies for Midwifery Practice (2019) outline the minimum set of knowledge, skills and professional behaviours required by an individual to use the designation of midwife as defined by ICM when entering midwifery practice.